sidewaysthought/iptv-podder/README.md

 - Pass `playlist` and optional `program` parameters in the URL to automatically load a playlist and play a stream.
 - The PHP proxy limits each response to 3.5 MB, rate limits clients by IP and periodically cleans its cache.
+- The proxy validates IPv4 and IPv6 addresses to support modern DNS records.